debian-pi/raspbian-ua-netinst/README.md

 # raspbian-ua-netinst

-The minimal Raspbian unattended netinstaller for Raspberry Pi Model 1B, 1B+ and 2B (with [pre-release installer](https://github.com/debian-pi/raspbian-ua-netinst/releases/tag/v1.0.7-RC)).
+The minimal Raspbian unattended netinstaller for Raspberry Pi Model 1B, 1B+ and 2B.

+(Please note that for Raspberry Pi 2, versions 1.0.6 of raspbian-ua-netinst and below will not work, here is the [first working version] (https://github.com/debian-pi/raspbian-ua-netinst/releases/tag/v1.0.7-RC)).

 This project provides [Raspbian][1] power users the possibility to install a minimal base system unattended using latest Raspbian packages regardless when the installer was built.